NVIDIA/nvbmc-docs/security/spdm-solution.md

 to low-level security capabilities and operations.
 Other mechanisms, including non-PMCI- and DMTF- defined mechanisms, can use the SPDM.*

-## Requirements

 The currently available open spdm reference design is not ready to be used in the current Open BMC solution.
 Additionally, its license requirements are limiting open and free usage of the design.

 [[2] libspdm - a sample implementation that follows the DMTF SPDM specification](https://github.com/DMTF/libspdm)

+## Requirements

 SPDM requires to be implemented up to version 1.1.
 Version 1.0 requires implementation of certificates verification.
 Version 1.1 introduces secure communication.

+The below requirements are defined as phase 1 and are mandatory to support Redfish SPDM schema.

 In this project the SPDM communication must be implemented over MCTP.
 Getting measurements is mandatory and must be supported.
-Mutual authentication should be supported.
+Mutual authentication is optional.
 Communication over the PCI DOE is optional.
-Sessions are alo optional to be supported in this implementation.
+Sessions are also optional to be supported in this implementation.
 Responder functionality in SPDM deamon is not required in this project.
 The implementation cannot use the mentioned open SPDM github project, but may use a similar approach.

+Supported SPDM messages:
+- GET_CAPABILITIES / CAPABILITIES,
+- NEGOTIATE_ALGORITHMS / ALGORITHMS,
+- GET_DIGEST / DIGEST,
+- GET_CERTIFICATE / CERTIFICATE,
+- CHALLENGE / CHALLENGE_AUTH,
+- GET_MEASUREMENTS / MEASUREMENTS

+Supported requester capabilities:
+- CERT_CAP
+- CHAL_CAP
+- MEAS_CAP
+- MEAS_FRESH_CAP

 ## Proposed Design

 ### Overview
 SPDM module will consists of three parts:
 - SPDM library - prepared as a separate library to support SPDM deamon, unitary tests and any external responder or requester implementation
 - SPDM deamon - main deamon to manage SPDM queries
 - SPDM unitary tests - unitary tests for SPDM library implementation

-The solution could be preapred as a single SPDM deamon with dbus interface and without a dedicated library.
-However, layering the design into deamon and library may be usefull to reuse the source code for other responders.
+The solution could be prepared as a single SPDM deamon with dbus interface and without a dedicated library.
+However, layering the design into separate deamon and library may be useful to reuse the source code for other responders.
 Also, it should make unitary tests more robust.

 ### Dependencies
 - SPDM library requires MCTP control module